6 Best Temperate Rainforests Around the World

 Temperate vs. Tropical Rain Forests: What’s the Difference?

 Rainforests might all seem similar at a glance, lush, green, and full of life, but entirely different forces shape temperate and tropical rainforests.
 One thrives in equatorial heat; the other survives in cooler, wetter corners of the world.
 They share a name, but the worlds they create are strikingly different.
+To compare and contrast temperate and tropical rainforests clearly, it helps to look at them side by side:

 Climate and Location